scholarslab/CodeLab/chapter01/environment_setup.md

 ### Step 3-M: Visual Studio Code

 Visual Studio Code is what's called an IDE, an integrated development environment, which is a text editor software specifically designed for coding.
-Just like English doesn't care if you write it in pen on the back of a napkin or on an electric typewriter, the things we'll write don't care what IDE or even regular, plain text editor (it has to be *plain* text though, which we'll talk about next week) you write it on.
+Just like English doesn't care if you write it in pen on the back of a napkin or on an electric typewriter, the things we'll write don't care what IDE or even regular, plain text editor (it has to be *plain* text though, which we'll talk about next chapter) you write it on.
 But unless you have a real reason not to, VS Code will make your life easier, so that's what we're going to teach.

 * Install [VS Code](https://code.visualstudio.com/)
 * Install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)